 Changes may include name, HT/WT, face, number, and birthday (within 365 days).
 College players cannot be edited to a HS age (20-19 or 19-18).
 The commish has the right to deny a change if there are signs of abuse.
 Changes are not allowed to reflect a real player unless it is a personal request.

-Players may be changed at any time, but once a player has been promoted to the PBC, they are ineligible to be changed.
+Players may be changed at any time, but once a player has been promoted to the PBC, they are no longer eligible for cosmetic edits other than nicknames.

 To request a change, post in the #request-commish-action channel.